gaellemarti/CAS-Applied-Data-Science-2023-2024/Module_2/Readme.md

 Notebooks related to:

-- Descriptive Statistics and Probability
+- Descriptive Statistics and Probability (D1)
-- Parameter estimation
+- Parameter estimation (D2)
-- Hypothesis testing
+- Hypothesis testing (D3)
-- Putting it all together
+- Putting it all together - summary (D4)